 Bitcoin is created by a process called mining.
-The process of mining involves authorizing every transaction over the Bitcoin network and collecting all of them into a block in the network.
+The process of mining of cryptocurrency involves authorizing every transaction over the Bitcoin network.
+And also collecting all of them into a block in the network.
 As the miners confirm and authorize these transactions, they also write them down in a ledger known as a blockchain.
-A new block is added to the blockchain network whenever a new list of a transaction is made.
+Therefore, a new block is added to the blockchain network whenever a new list of a transaction is made.

 How Mining Occurs